adriaanjacobs/llvm-getting-started/README.md

 I expect that this code can build against many LLVM versions, but it is most tested on LLVM 15.

 ## To build
 You will likely have to download an official LLVM release.
-By default, this project uses LLVM 15, so for Ubuntu 20.04, you can grab that from [LLVM's apt repositories](https://apt.llvm.org/).
+By default, this project uses LLVM 15.
+For Ubuntu you can grab pre-built libraries from [LLVM's apt repositories](https://apt.llvm.org/).
 General instructions like so:
 ```bash
 wget https://apt.llvm.org/llvm.sh
 chmod +x llvm.sh